snowplow/snowplowanalytics.com/_posts/2017-12-18-snowplow-r97-knossos-released-with-support-for-new-webhooks/index.md

 Upcoming Snowplow releases will include:

 * [R98 Argentomagus][r9x-str-quality], improving security and data resilience for the real-time pipeline.
-Will also add this release's new webhooks to the RT pipeline
+This release will also add R97's new webhooks to the RT pipeline
 * [R9x [BAT] Priority fixes][r9x-bat-quality], which will include resilience, security and data-quality fixes for the AWS batch pipeline
 * [GDPR support part 1][gdpr-support], which will include data privacy features as mandated by the new [EU General Data Protection Regulation][eugdpr-website].